curranda/WPAPSK_Decryptor/README.md

 ...
 ![image](https://user-images.githubusercontent.com/46076535/205490498-4e579de9-8800-4dd2-b5c2-8aee3a9898f3.png)

-Example 2 (Without Verbose Switch, this should be faster since no output is needed to display)
+Example 2 (Without Verbose Switch, this should be faster since no output is needed to display) and the output
 ![image](https://user-images.githubusercontent.com/46076535/205490545-3a07bd9b-e285-4d39-838f-9ae5dbf2ccb1.png)